sei-protocol/sei-chain/sei-cosmos/x/gov/spec/01_concepts.md

 `Unbonding period` to prevent double voting.
 The initial value of `Voting period` is 2 weeks.

+### Expedited Voting period

+Expedited Proposal will have a shorter `Expedited Voting Period` compared to a regular `Voting Period`.
+If the proposal has not passed after the `Expedited Voting Period`, it will be automatically converted back to a regular proposal and fall back to use `Voting Period` unless the proposal is vetoed.

 ### Option set

 The option set of a proposal refers to the set of choices a participant can